 Business Resource Collective

-Building on years of work around economic development, the Alliance partnered with Hennepin and Ramsey counties in 2020 to convene a partnership of small business community development organizations and place-based organizations working with BIPOC businesses and cultural corridors to ensure our communities’ entrepreneurs and businesses are not being left out of the programs intended to provide relief to businesses impacted by COVID.
+Building on years of work around economic development, the BRC worked with Hennepin and Ramsey counties in 2020 to ensure our communities’ entrepreneurs and businesses were not left out of the programs intended to provide relief to businesses impacted by COVID.
+As a result:

 - While 90% of small businesses are white-owned, more than 50% of applicants to the county relief programs were from BIPOC business owners.